How to Prevent Seasonal Acne in Summer and Spring

 - Physical exertion — We tend to be more active in the summer months, which leads us back to problem number two: sweat.

 - Athletic wear — The friction that is caused by tight athletic wear (think helmets and sports bras) can trap dirt, debris and sweat and cause clogged pores.
+This leads us to another important point: Yes, as you know zits don’t just appear on the face.
+Body acne can be particularly bad in summer on the back and arms.

 Seasonal Acne: Summer Acne Tips